elakkiyaponmudi/assignment_1/README.md

 # 🚌 Red Bus Data Scrapping and Streamlit Application

-This project involves scraping bus route data from the RSRTC Redbus website using Selenium and presenting it in a Streamlit application with various filtering options.
+This project involves scraping bus route data from the Redbus website using Selenium and presenting it in a Streamlit application with various filtering options.
 The data is stored in a MySQL database.

 ## Project Structure